Adley Rutschman won't let up

 On the diamond, he is a switch-hitting catcher with light-tower power, advanced plate discipline and defensive skills so polished that some evaluators believe he could’ve caught in the big leagues two years ago.
 In baseball terms, that’s a unicorn.
 But unicorns don't really exist, and Adley Rutschman does.
 On the field, he’s more akin to a lynx: rare and stealthy, with lightning-quick feet, a killer instinct and constantly in control.
 The face of the Orioles’ rebuild also hugs puppies, tapes TikToks with his little sister and used part of his record $8.1 million signing bonus to buy his mom a car for Christmas.

-When he arrives in Baltimore (probably next year), he’s likely to do so in the same, beat-up old Honda Civic he still drives, and as the franchise’s most hyped prospect in at least a decade -- the jewel of and the prize for sticking out its long, difficult rebuild.
+Now that he has arrived in Baltimore, he’s likely still driving the same beat-up old Honda Civic, and as the franchise’s most hyped prospect in at least a decade -- the jewel of and the prize for sticking out its long, difficult rebuild.

 "It all just looks easy for him," said Britton.
 "It just looks easy for the kid.
 That’s the best compliment I think I can give him."